Kay Pacha – (Kay Pah-chah) – The Middle World

 Notice where your irritation with them lives – it is almost always at the point where their type and your type create friction.

-You are not diagnosing.
+You are not labeling.
 You are paying attention.
 The difference matters.
 A label closes something.
 Attention opens it.

-The Belief That Is Keeping the Gap Open
+What Is the Belief That Is Keeping the Enneagram Parenting Gap Open?

 This is looking at the wrong level.